chimaobi-okite/NLP-Projects-Competitions/NewsCategorization/README.md

 | Fine-tuned Transformer   | 0.9073589381747773    |  268.000   |

+## Demo

+Check out a gradio demo on how the model works [here](https://huggingface.co/spaces/okite97/news-demo)

 Still in progress.
 You can check the NewsTransformerNotebook for performance using transformer approach.